ATAS (Amazing Task and Assignment System) Developer Guide

 Test Case 3:

-event n/edited repeat meeting l/com2 d/01/05/20 1200 - 1400 c/No comment
+edit 3event n/edited repeat meeting l/com2 d/01/05/20 1200 - 1400 c/No comment

-Expected Output: Success message indicating that repeat event
+Expected Output: Success message indicating that repeat event task is successfully edited is displayed. list command shows

-to indicate that it is still a repeat event
+the newly edited repeat event task.
+Task will retain [R] to indicate that it is still a repeat event task.

 Test Case 4: edit 200